Skip to main content

 How to claim the relief

-You claim MDR on your tax return.
+You claim MDR on your tax return using the correct code.

 If you did not claim it, and later realise you should’ve, you can amend your return and claim a refund of extra tax paid.
 You can only amend your return to claim MDR within 12 months of the filing date on your original return.